 If we have not received updated data from your employer, we will continue to process your request without delay, and will reach out to you directly if your pension benefit has changed due to the retroactive salary increases.

-For retired members who are impacted, we expect to recalculate your pension starting in fall 2024 and you will receive information regarding your updated monthly pension amount, as well as any retroactive lump sum amount payable.
-Due to the timing of when data is expected from each employer and the high volume of recalculations, we anticipate this process may extend into 2025.
+For retired members who are impacted, we have begun to recalculate pensions starting in fall 2024.
+Once we have received complete information from employers, we will provide information regarding your updated monthly pension amount, as well as any retroactive lump sum amount payable.
+Due to the timing of when data and contributions are expected from each employer and the high volume of recalculations, this process will continue through 2025.

 Please contact your pay and benefits representative for questions regarding your retroactive salary payment.